(New England) Contra

 Neighbor do-si-do.

-Allemande left the fourth person.
+fourth person Allemande left.
 Continue R-L back to neighbor.

 B1: Swing neighbor.